 Adams' career begins with his first major hit "Straight from the Heart" in 1983, and spans collaborated works with the likes of Tina Turner, Sting, Rod Stewart and Melanie Chisholm.
-He has also written many songs for feature films for which he has received five Golden Globe and three Academy Award nominations from 1992 to 2007.
+He has also written many songs for feature films for which he has received five Golden Globe and three Academy Award nominations from.

 In 2008, Adams released his eleventh album which he appropriately titled 11.
 The album debuted at number one in Canada (making it his first album to reach that position since Waking Up the Neighbours in 1991) and in 2010, Adams recorded and released his twelfth album, Bare Bones, a live acoustic compellation of his greatest hits.